NLnetLabs/rpki-doc/source/routinator/running.rst

 Running
 =======

-There are currently two major functions of the Routinator: printing the list of valid route origins, also known as Validated ROA Payload (VRP), and providing the service for routers to access this list via a protocol known as RPKI-to-Router protocol (RTR).
+There are currently two major functions of Routinator: printing the list of valid route origins, also known as Validated ROA Payload (VRP), and providing the service for routers to access this list via a protocol known as RPKI-to-Router protocol (RTR).

-These and all other functions of Routinator are accessible on the command line via sub-commands.
-The commands are:
+These and all other functions of Routinator are accessible on the command line via sub-commands:

 :vrps:
      Produces a list of Validated ROA Payload